 Because we’re law abiding citizens and we like to follow rules to help maintain a balanced life and orderly society, we do this.
 We follow the salt and pepper rule.

 Well I am here to tell you right now that society is about to become unhinged.
-I switched up my salt and pepper shakers.
-And you should too.
+It might make more sense to break the salt and pepper rule.
+I know.
+Everybody calm down.

-Here’s the reasoning behind my thumbing my nose at social norms.
-Pepper is bigger.
+Here’s the reasoning behind my thumbing my nose at social norms for salt and pepper.
+Pepper is bigger and lighter.
 It has a harder time flowing out of the holes.
-Salt is finer.
+Salt is finer and heavier.
 It has an easier time flowing out of holes.
 So doesn’t it make sense to put the pepper in the shaker with more holes, and the salt in the shaker with fewer holes?

 Yes.
 I think it does.
 It does make sense.